-Fact 33: Tsunami in Japan during the year 2011, has created a debris of 70 miles, which consists of cars, plastic, dead bodies and radioactive waste.
+Fact 33: Tsunami in Japan during the year 2011 has created debris of 70 miles, which consists of cars, plastic, dead bodies and radioactive waste.

-Fact 34: Cadmium is a dangerous pollutant that kills foetus’ sex organ cells.
-It is wide spread in many things that we eat and drink.
+Fact 34: Cadmium is a dangerous pollutant that kills fetus’ sex organ cells.
+It is widespread in many things that we eat and drink.

-Fact 35: It takes only 5 days for a jet stream in Chine to carry the air pollution to the United States.
+Fact 35: It takes only 5 days for a jet stream in China to carry air pollution to the United States.

-Fact 36: Pollution in China can change the weather in United States.
+Fact 36: Pollution in China can change the weather in the United States.

 Fact 37: World Health Organization (WHO) estimates 6400 people die every year in Mexico due to air pollution.

-Fact 38: A single person in United States produces 2 kilograms of garbage every day.
+Fact 38: A single person in the United States produces 2 kilograms of garbage every day.

-Fact 39: The UAE is one of the biggest waste producer and water consumer.
+Fact 39: The UAE is one of the biggest waste producers and water consumers.

-Fact 40: Every 1 million ton of oil that is shipped, approximately 1 ton from gets wasted in the form of spills.
+Fact 40: For every 1 million tons of oil shipped, approximately 1 ton oil gets wasted in the form of spills.